NVIDIA/cuDecomp/README.md

 ## Build

+### Method 1: Makefile with Configuration file
 To build the library, you must first create a configuration file to point the installed to dependent library paths and enable/disable features.
 See the default [`nvhpcsdk.conf`](configs/nvhpcsdk.conf) for an example of settings to build the library using the [NVHPC SDK compilers and libraries](https://developer.nvidia.com/hpc-sdk).
 The [`configs/`](configs) directory also contains several sample build configuration files for a number of GPU compute clusters, like Perlmutter, Summit, and Marconi 100.

 With this configuration file created, you can build the library using the command